J0e-Quan/library/README.md

 ## Technologies used:
  - HTML for basic page layout
- - CSS for styling elements and use of web fonts (Inter for headings, Outfit for body text)
+ - CSS for styling elements and use of web fonts (Inter for headings, Urbanist for body text)
  - CSS Grid and Flexbox for arranging elements
  - JavaScript for handling logic of adding books, editing read status and deleting books
  - Git for version control